srid/neuron/doc/Plugins.md

 Neuron includes several plugins, some of them are enabled by default.

-You can turn on or turn off these plugins in [[configuration]].
+You can turn on or turn off these plugins in [[Configuration file]].
 For example, the following setting in your `neuron.dhall` will enable the three specified plugins, while leaving everything else disabled:

 ```dhall
 { plugins = [ "neuronignore", "links", "uptree" ]